malvikapatel/malvikapatel/README.md

 I am an aspiring software developer in my third year of Computer Science at the University of Waterloo.

-I am passionate about software development (full-stack), firmware engineering and machine learning/AI.
+I am passionate about software/mobile development (full-stack), firmware engineering and machine learning/AI.
 I have developed a solid foundation in computer science principles and I attain a strong desire to leverage my skills to solve complex problems and drive innovation.
 My projects revolve around a variety of topics ranging from web-applications to machine learning and natural language processing.
 I have gained experiences in android development, machine learning and full-stack development.